 Document name Suspensions and Permanent Exclusion Policy

-Date approved November 2023
+Date approved November 2024

-Date issued September 2023
+Date issued September 2024

-Date of review September 2024
+Date of review September 2025

-Approved by Governing Board
+Approved by FGB

-1 Aims
+1. Aims

-L.E.A.D.
-Academy Trust expects this policy to be implemented by all its member academies.
+L.E.A.D Academy Trust expects this policy to be implemented by all its member academies.
 It aims to ensure that:

-- The suspension and permanent exclusions process is applied fairly and consistently. - The suspensions and permanent exclusions process is understood by governors, staff, parents and pupils. - Pupils in the academy are safe and happy. - Pupils do not become NEET (not in education, employment or training) - All suspensions and permanent exclusions are carried out lawfully.
+- The suspension and permanent exclusions process is applied fairly and consistently - The suspensions and permanent exclusions process is understood by governors, staff, parents and pupils - Pupils in the academy are safe and happy - Pupils do not become NEET (not in education, employment or training) - Ensure all suspensions and permanent exclusions are carried out lawfully